firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-06.md

 The rest of the project is up to you to finish.
 Continue working on the [Gitpod project](https://learn.firstdraft.com/lessons/22#starting-our-gitpod-workspace){:target="_blank"}, keeping in mind the [target](https://rps-rcav.matchthetarget.com){:target="_blank"}.

 Visit the **specs** (URLs) and wire them all up.
 You have all the tools now.
 Use the resources in the previous sections.
-There is also an [RCAV cheatsheet flowchart below](https://learn.firstdraft.com/lessons/27#addendum-rcav-flowchart){:target="_blank"} that may help.
+There is also an [RCAV cheatsheet flowchart below](#addendum-rcav-flowchart) that may help.

 Remember to use [`rails grade`](https://learn.firstdraft.com/lessons/29#getting-automated-feedback-with-rails-grade){:target="_blank"} and [**/git** commits](https://learn.firstdraft.com/lessons/30#using-git-in-your-projects){:target="_blank"}, and if you need help, you can always [share a Gitpod snapshot](https://learn.firstdraft.com/lessons/29#sharing-a-gitpod-snapshot){:target="_blank"} along the way.